 Purdue Jazz Festival

-Please make plans to join us as the 31st Purdue Jazz Festival goes “Virtual” this January!
-Because of your loyalty and commitment to our past festivals, on Saturday, January 23, Purdue Jazz Bands will offer you and your students clinic/masterclasses from some of the finest jazz educators from across the country.
+Please make plans to join us as the 32nd Purdue Jazz Festival returns to campus this January!
+On Saturday, January 22, Purdue Jazz Bands will offer you and your students clinic/masterclasses from some of the finest jazz educators from across the country.

 FESTIVAL GUEST ARTISTS & CLINICIANS WILL INCLUDE: